jeteokeeffe/php-cli-app-phalcon/README.md

 php cli.php [Task] [Action] [Param1] [Param2]
 ```

+Tasks are stored in `php-cli-app-phalcon/app/tasks` directory.
+The following example task is named `ExampleTask.php`.
-Basic example of how to kick off the cli framework
+Basic example of how to kick off a cli job/task.

 ```bash
 cd php-cli-app-phalcon/private